 Where We Disagree

 Disagreement #1 – 12-percent: You need only do a cursory Google search to see that I’m not the only one baffled by Dave’s “12-percent return” on investment estimate.
 His blog recently defended this position, so I doubt he’s changed his mind since 2013.
 Using this extremely optimistic math, he recommends only investing 15-percent of your income.
-This might have been true for individuals Dave Ramsey’s age, but Millennials — you know, that generation with the trillions of dollars dumb, self-imposed [allegedly] student loan debt — can expect lower returns (as low as 5-8%).
+This might have been true for individuals Dave Ramsey’s age, but Millennials — you know, that generation with the trillions in self-imposed [allegedly] student loan debt — can expect lower returns (as low as 5-8%).
 Just to afford the retirement he speaks of, we might need to invest as high as 22-percent of our income.

 Disagreement #2 – Tone: